ArpitaPhalke123/Ecommerce-Sales-Dashboard/README.md

 This project presents an interactive Power BI dashboard to track and analyze online sales performance for an eCommerce business.

----

 ## 🔍 Project Highlights

 - Created an interactive dashboard to monitor and analyze online sales data.
-- Used complex parameters to enable drill-down functionality with filters and slicers.
+- Used drill-down features with filters and slicers for deeper insights.
-- Connected and joined multiple tables; used calculated fields and measures for advanced analytics.
+- Connected and joined multiple tables using relationships and transformations.
-- Implemented user-driven parameters for dynamic visualizations.
+- Used user-driven parameters and DAX measures for dynamic visualizations.

----

 ## 📊 Visualizations Used